4 U.S. companies will pay $26 billion to settle claims they fueled the opioid crisis

 "There will be people alive next year because of the programs and services we will be able to fund because of these settlement proceeds," he said.

-None of the firms acknowledged any wrongdoing for their role manufacturing and distributing large quantities of pain medications at a time when opioid addiction and overdoses were surging.
+None of the companies acknowledged any wrongdoing for their role manufacturing and distributing large quantities of pain medications at a time when opioid addiction and overdoses were surging.

 In a joint statement, the drug wholesalers said they had determined that enough governments had signed onto the deal to move forward with a "comprehensive agreement to settle the vast majority of the opioid lawsuits."

-In all, 46 states and roughly ninety percent of eligible local governments have signed onto the deal, according to the firms' assessment.
+In all, 46 states and roughly 90% of eligible local governments have signed on to the deal, according to the companies' assessment.

 In a separate statement, Johnson & Johnson said its contribution to the deal would "directly support state and local efforts to make meaningful progress in addressing the opioid crisis."